dfols/Ultimate-Guide/README.md

 mkdir my_directory
 ```

--`rmdir`: Remove an empty directory.
+- `rmdir`: Remove an empty directory.
 Use this to delete an empty directory.

 ```sh
 rmdir my_empty_directory